AlexHandy1/recipetracker/README.md

 Further Improvements
 ----

-*  Star functionalty - as outlined
+*  Implement the Star functionalty adopting approach as outlined for v1

-*  UX...

-* AWS

-*  Users with ability to upload, edit and delete recipes
+*  Provide users with the ability to upload, edit and delete recipes

+* Store images in Amazon Web Servers to allow for much larger collection of images to be efficiently stored
-*  User interaction on recipes e.g. comments

-*  Implement more single page application/ AJAX features across site to improve speed/ UX
+* Enable further user interaction on recipes and introduce more SPA/ AJAX features to improve UX and perceived 'speed' of site e.g. user can add comments without reloading page